mustafa-gunaltay/water_sort_puzzle/README.md

 2) Same colours move together

-3) There must be enough space on the tube
+3) There must be enough space on the tube that you pour water

 4) You can't take any water from empty tube